TalkingQuickly/talkingquickly.github.io/_posts/2014-08-09-auto-generate-vagrant-machines-from-chef-node-definitions.md

 This post will use as an example the sample configuration from the book [Reliably Deploying Rails applications](https://leanpub.com/deploying_rails_applications) but it should be applicable to any project which uses a standard Chef Solo configuration.

-The high level approach is simple, for any node we want a Vagrant machine for, we add a `vagrant` section to the definition json which defines some vagrant specific options, in particular the IP if we want to use private networking and the IP to use.
+The high level approach is simple, for any node we want a Vagrant machine for, we add a `vagrant` section to the definition json which defines some vagrant specific options, in particular the IP if we want to use private networking and the name to use.
 In our `Vagrantfile` we then look for any `.json` files in the `nodes` directory, parse the JSON and if it contains a `vagrant` key, generate a Vagrant configuration on the fly.

 The Vagrant section of our node definition looks like this: